Yasutaka Nakasone: Liberal Democratic Party career

 Nakasone was first elected to the House of Representatives in the 2017 general election, on the Northern Kanto proportional representation block list for the Liberal Democratic Party.
 Before the general election in 2017, he had submitted his application to the Gunma Office of Liberal Democratic Party to become a candidate of the House of Representatives, representing the Gunma 1st district.
 However, his request was rejected because another person had already been chosen.
 Afterwards, he was able to receive a candidate post on the Northern Kanto proportional representation block list for the Liberal Democratic Party in the 2017 Japanese general election.

 In 2021, Nakasone won the candidate race for the Liberal Democratic Party, representing the Gunma 1st district, due to the positive results in the opinion poll.
 He was elected to the House of Representatives in the 2021 general election and reelected in the 2024 general election, representing the Gunma 1st district.

-Nakasone was Parliamentary Vice-Minister of Defense under Prime Minister Fumio Kishida from November 11, 2021 to August 12, 2022.
+Nakasone was Parliamentary Vice-Minister of Defense under Prime Minister Fumio Kishida from 11 November 2021 to 12 August 2022.

 In 2024, Nakasone was involved with an abrupt trouble.
 As Deputy Youth Bureau Director, he attended at the Kinki(Kansai) Regional Conference of the Liberal Democratic Party Youth Bureau held in November 2023 in Wakayama City, Wakayama Prefecture.
 After the conference, a social gathering party was held with an extreme performance by women in underwear-like clothing when they performed an erotic dance show.("The Liberal Democratic Party Youth Bureau's Radical Dance Show Issue" (jp)) The public was surprised at the news about the performance at a party of prestigious LDP and severely criticized the organizer of the party, LDP Youth Bureau of Wakayama.
 Both Youth Bureau Director Takashi Fujiwara and Deputy Youth Bureau Director Yasutaka Nakasone, the two were also criticized for their attendance at the party, and they resigned from the Director and the Deputy Director.

-From November 27, 2024 to 25 October, 2025, he had served as Director of the LDP Youth Division under Prime Minister Shigeru Ishiba.
+From 27 November 2024 to 25 October 2025, he had served as Director of the LDP Youth Division under Prime Minister Shigeru Ishiba.